28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 24: Sunset Lodge ➝ Lampiesbaai (14km)

-This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area historically linked to St James by early settlers.
+This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area famous for fishing, both local and commercial.
 Madoda, a local chaperone, will help you experience the land through local eyes.

 Day 25: Lampiesbaai ➝ Paternoster (24km)